th-otto/MagicOnLinux/README.md

 # MagicOnLinuX
 <img alt="Logo" src="assets/Logo.png" width="80">

-An Atari ST/TT emulator for Linux.
+An Atari ST/TT emulator for Linux, SDL2 based, running MagiC OS only.

 This is kind of successor of: